without Internet Explorer,

 in 1280 x 960 resolution

 Banzai Records was a canadian record label active in the '80s (founder - Michael Meese).
 They were mainly licensing heavy metal albums that weren't domestically available in Canada.
 So most of what was on Metal Blade / Megaforce Records, Neat Records, Noise Records, Roadrunner, etc, would be released in Canada thru Banzai Records, via Polygram distribution.
-Michel Meese, founder and president of Banzai Records, had an immense knowledge of the metal scene, and a great feel for the canadian market.
-By seeing which imported albums were good sellers, the ones he chose to release on Banzai were always well recieved.
+Michel Meese, founder and president of Banzai Records, had an immense knowledge of the metal scene and a great feel for the Canadian market.
+By seeing which imported albums were good sellers, the ones he chose to release on Banzai were always well-received.
 Artists represented by Banzai Records included Venom, Anthrax, Metallica, Voivod, Raven and Slayer, to name a few.

 Banzai's business address, 1238 Crescent Street, Montreal, was also the home of the biggest heavy metal record store in Montreal called Rock en Stock.
 Banzai stopped their activities at the end of the '80s and Rock en Stock closed shop at the end of the '90s after a raid on bootlegged CDs.

 Founder of the Speed Metal Swirl/Wheel logo.
 They used it on the covers to point out the more aggressive bands.
 There's 18 releases by Banzai who have the Speed Metal Swirl.